nick-ng/poe-map-team/LAB_GEMS.md

 - 1.5 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
 - 1.5 Icicle Mine (2, Icicle Mine of Fanning, Icicle Mine of Sabotage)
 - 1.5 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
+- 1.5 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)
 - 1.5 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
 - 1.0 Absolution (1, Absolution of Inspiring)
 - 1.0 Bladestorm (1, Bladestorm of Uncertainty)